yairayalon/among-us-ai/README.md

 ### Configuration
 - **`Parser.py`**: Parses the `example.json` configuration file containing game settings and converts it into a Python dictionary used to create the game board.
+- **`Constants.py`**: Stores global constants and configuration parameters used throughout the project.

 ### Visualization
 - **`BoardGUI.py`**: Provides a visual representation of the game board and ongoing interactions.